 In the Tier III Application, applicants are required to submit a response to the Section below.

 Applicants may briefly describe (in 2,000 words or less) any updates to other sections from Tiers I and II.
-New operators may have updates to proposed board membership.

-Section 1.5: Updated Community Outreach & Support Materials
+Section 1.6: Continued Community Outreach & Support Materials